 In our professional opinion, while charging your EV at home without a dedicated charger is possible, investing in a 7kW or 22kW smart home EV charger provides a more reliable, safe, convenient, and, when combined with smart charging features, typically cheaper charging experience.

 The best way to get a dedicated smart home charge point installed is to contact an approved and fully certified EV charger installer, such as We Power Your Car.
-We ensure a hassle-free process from initial enquiry to the installation itself, offering installation in as little as 8-10 days from DNO approval.
+We ensure a hassle-free process from initial enquiry to the installation itself, and with engineers across the UK, we can install home EV chargers wherever you are.

 For a free, no-obligation quote, please call our industry experts at 03333 44 96 99.
 Or fill out the contact form below.
 Alternatively, browse our leading range of 7kW home EV chargers.